 Individual differences among couples related to age, gender, and political orientation also posed roadblocks to plant-forward transitions.
 A key theme of our research relates to that of gender and politics.
 Left-leaning individuals were more open to reducing their consumption of animal foods, consistent with previous findings (e.g., Hodson & Earle, 2018; Rosenfeld & Tomiyama, 2020).
 Advancing research on this topic we observed how political orientation can interplay with relational systems.
 Our samples evinced attributes of political homophily (e.g., see Huber & Malhotra, 2017) and political orientation was related to the relational dimension of flexibility.
 Liberal couples were more likely to report greater levels of chaotic flexibility, which was positively correlated with openness to plant-forward dietary transitions (though this relationship did not hold up in the regression analysis).
 Olson (2000) explains that chaotic relationships are those which lack clear leadership or where leadership roles may shift.
 Hence, left-leaning individuals who seek one another for partnership may create a relational climate where a flexible leadership style may facilitate plant-forward transitions.

-In terms of gender, we find that male partners represented a large barrier to plant-forward transitions—transitions that women are typically more open to (e.g., see Hodson & Earle, 2018).
+In terms of gender, we found that male partners represented a large barrier to plant-forward transitions—transitions that women are typically more open to (e.g., see Hodson & Earle, 2018).
 This may be especially true for couples whereby the male counterpart holds traditional values around food, gender roles and politics.
 Even in contemporary society, women are still looked to as the primary food preparer in the home (Fielding-Singh, 2017).
 At the same time, the dietary choices of women are often subordinated to that of their male partner (see Asher & Cherry, 2015).
 This may be particularly true in the case of meat, which is still socially represented in many cultures as a symbol of masculinity and power (Sobal, 2005).
-By contrast, we find that couples who are more liberal in their political orientations, and who have more flexible leadership styles, believe that less conflict would arise when making a plant-forward transition.
+By contrast, we found that couples who are more liberal in their political orientations, and who have more flexible leadership styles, believe that less conflict would arise when making a plant-forward transition.
 These findings may reflect the adoption of more egalitarian values within these groups, which have been associated with fewer disagreements (Rhoden, 2003) and greater willingness to compromise on food choices (Brown & Miller, 2002).

 Limitations